Who was the Willful King, and Who was the King of the North?

 42He will extend his power over many countries; Egypt will not escape.
 43He will gain control of the treasures of gold and silver and all the riches of Egypt, with the Libyans and Nubians in submission.

 Every Prophecy Fulfilled!
-Daniel Chapter 11:42-43 Commentary: After the Battle of Actium, Caesar Augustus, the Willful King, subjugated Egypt and Libya and captured and enslaved the Nubians of Napata.
+A Full Preterist View and Commentary of Daniel 11:42-43: After the Battle of Actium, Caesar Augustus, the Willful King, subjugated Egypt and Libya and captured and enslaved the Nubians of Napata.
 Caesar Augustus, the Willful King, also brought the Wealth of Egypt to Rome.

 After his victory at the Battle of Actium, Augustus, the willful king, extended his dominion over the land of his two conquered enemies.
 Thus in fulfillment of vs. 42-43 the willful king acquired Israel, Egypt and Libya from Cleopatra, the king of the south, while confiscating Greece and Syria from Anthony, the king of the north.
 With Cleopatra defeated, the riches of Egypt were brought to Rome.
 Regarding this transfer of wealth, Suetonius writes, “When he [Augustus, the willful king] brought the treasures of the Ptolemies [Egyptians] to Rome at his Alexandrian triumph, so much cash passed into private hands that the interest rate on loans dropped sharply, while real estate values soared.”22 Here one can see how Augustus gained “control of the treasures of gold and silver and all the riches of Egypt (Daniel 11:43)[.]”
 Furthermore, with control over Egypt, Augustus dispatched the Roman General Petronius to Nubia.
 Under his leadership, the Romans captured Napata.23 With the city captured and the people of Napata enslaved, Nubia was also forced into submission in fulfillment of v.
 43.